Verify Station Wiring and Voltage

 2. Remove the handles from the holsters.

-• This can be done with a local card tap if the station is sufficiently operational.
+• This can be done with a local driver or fleet card (tap if the station is sufficiently operational).

-• If neither of the above options are possible, you can manually release the holster catches with a paper clip, zip tie, or coffee stirrer.
+3. If neither of the above options are possible, you can manually release the handles from the holster by following below steps:

 If there is a label applied to the black plastic cover of the power plate, make note of what it says.
 It may note that: